Shrek!: Reception

 The journalist David Denby wrote that "For all its acrid temper, Shrek! was very much a charmed fairy tale: the perfectly ugly creature finds his perfectly ugly mate."
 Publishers Weekly gave the book a positive review, praising Steig's "epigrammatic genius" and calling the book an "engrossing and satisfying tale".
 A reviewer for The New York Times highlighted the illustrations and Steig's "perfect-pitch ear for daffy English idiom".
 Karen Litton in School Library Journal similarly praised the book's illustrations and writing, noting that it was a good book to read aloud.

 Michael Dirda for The Washington Post considered the writing and pictures to be "relatively simple", but "such an ingratiating, cheery book that no one will be able to resist it".
 He did not consider it Steig's best work, but instead a "perfect" modest achievement.
 A reviewer for Language Arts noted the book's originality, saying that it turned the standards of folk literature "upside down".
 Other reviewers also highlighted the book's originality.
 Shrek! also was named among the picture book winners of the 1990 Children's Book Award given by Parents' Choice.
 Publishers Weekly gave the book several of the 1990 "Cuffies", a children's book award, including "funniest book of the year" and "best opening line".

 Some parents objected to the book, feeling it was "unsuitable for children".
 The scholar Jack Zipes felt that Shrek! was not Steig's best work.
-Professor Victoria Ford Smith in 2017 considered Steig's artwork "childlike", comparing it to the work of Quentin Blake.
+Professor Victoria Ford Smith in 2017 considered Steig's artwork "childlike", comparing it to the work of Quentin Blake, who illustrated books for the well-known Roald Dahl.